-Please contact BDC Management if interested: (612) 371-0766 or email@example.com
+Please contact Trellis Management if interested: (612) 371-0766 or email@example.com

-As we work with the two restaurant tenants it has become clear that the extent and cost of the mechanical and electrical infrastructure is more that these small businesses can afford.
+As we work with restaurant tenants it has become clear that the extent and cost of the mechanical and electrical infrastructure is more that these small businesses can afford.
 Given the fact that we are targeting small, local, and minority owned businesses, we have decided to cover a much larger share of these infrastructure costs.
 We are currently raising the money for this build-out project.
 Please consider making a donation to help these small businesses.
 We don’t want them to have more debt than they can safely carry in order to be successful.
 You can donate online here.

 In Black Ink 938 Selby Avenue, St. Paul In Black Ink creates spaces where the stories and voices of people of African heritage is celebrated, documented and archived through publications, professional development trainings/opportunities, and public presentations.